Google Drive for Slack

 - Click the checkbox next to Share in, then choose where the file will be shared.
 You can share a file with an entire channel or with just a teammate.

-- Click Create, to launch the new file will launch in your browser.
+- Click Create, the new file will launch in your browser.

 If the Share in checkbox is marked, the file will be automatically shared in the Slack channel you’ve selected and saved to your Google Drive.

 With your Google Drive connected to Slack, sharing a file is easy.
 Here’s how: